The Woodbridge Inn

 Bar/Waiting

-The lovely Mandy is the smiling, happy face that will often greet you as you enter The Woodbridge.
-Mandy is a local gal and lives in Coalport with her two daughters, husband Stu and her lovely cat Alfie.
-Mandy is the life and soul of the bar, although can be prone to a few blonde moments, which never fails to give us all a giggle.
+The lovely Mandy is the smiling, happy face that will often greet you as you enter the Woodbridge.
+Mandy is a local gal and lives in Coalport.
+She loves to travel and goes on the best holidays!

 Kitchen